photoprism/photoprism/CODE_OF_CONDUCT.md

 ## Preamble

-Because the Internet is huge, you will inevitably run into people who have poor social skills, a bad day, or drank too much coffee.
-If issues arising from disrespectful, abusive, harassing, or otherwise unacceptable behavior cannot be resolved even after choosing a smaller cup, our policy is to politely inform them that this isn't the right community for them, so that everyone else can get back to doing something meaningful and enjoyable.
+The Internet is huge.
+As a result, you will inevitably run into people who have poor social skills, a bad day, or drank too much coffee.
+If issues arising from disrespectful, abusive, harassing, or otherwise unacceptable behavior cannot be resolved even after choosing a smaller cup, we will let them know that this is not the right community for them.
+The following rules and guidelines are intended to protect everyone's right to spend their time doing something meaningful and enjoyable.

 ## Rules